 Redox

 Temperature, pH, and most other chemical and physical parameters that are required to determine the transport and fate of contaminants in groundwater are usually convenient to define and measure.
 Reduction-oxidation (redox) measurements are the exception.
 Platinum electrodes are sometimes used to obtain redox or Eh measurements for water samples.
 Unfortunately, such measurements are often inaccurate (Drever 1997, 135-136, 181-182; Minnesota Degradation Guidelines 2006, 6-7).
-Groundwaters may contain a number of different chemical species that participate in redox reactions, such as: Fe(III)/Fe(II), sulfate/sulfide, nitrate/nitrite, and various trace elements, such as arsenic, manganese and selenium.
+Groundwater may contain a number of different chemical species that participate in redox reactions, such as: Fe(III)/Fe(II), sulfate/sulfide, nitrate/nitrite, and various trace elements, such as arsenic, manganese and selenium.
 Frequently, platinum electrodes will not rapidly respond to the kinetics of many paired reactions that control redox conditions, such as:

 O2-H2O